Bendigo, 1903 2025

 Certificate of Authenticity

-Designed and printed each numbered certificate, making your piece an officially documented artifact.
+Printed each individually numbered certificate, making your piece an officially documented artifact.

 Breach Apparel logo

-Crafted the commemorative badge that accompanies each piece of this landmark Bendigo collection.
+Crafted the commemorative plaque that accompanies each piece of this landmark Bendigo collection.

 Power's Country Express logo